-4. 7 Shares held by members of the Management Board and the Supervisory Board
+4. 7 Shares held by members of the Management and Supervisory Boards

-Michael Shapiro is indirectly in possession, through a company MIRO B.V in which he controls 100% of shares, of 2.5% of the share capital of MLP Group S.A. and also through 25% of the share capital which MIRO B.V. holds of Cajamarca Holland B.V. which economic participation in the MLP Group S.A share capital of 14.25%.
-In total, the economic effective participation in MLP Group S.A. share capital is 16.75%.
+Michael Shapiro holds indirectly, through MIRO B.V. and MIRO Ltd., companies controlled by him in 100%, a 3.05% share in MLP Group S.A.'s share capital, and, through his 25% share in the share capital held by MIRO B.V. in Cajamarca Holland B.V., participates economically in 14.24% of the share capital of MLP Group S.A., which amounts to a total economically effective share of 17.29% in the share capital of MLP Group S.A.